-library means The State Library of Western Australia and includes any rooms, offices, passages, staircases, entrances, exits and gardens whatsoever forming part thereof and adjacent thereto;

 book includes periodical, newspaper, pamphlet, music score, picture, print, photograph, map, chart, plan, manuscript, film, slide, gramophone record, or any other article of a like nature, forming part of the contents of the library, whether or not the property of the Board;

-librarian means the State Librarian, and includes the person for the time being in charge of any part or section of the library.
+librarian means the State Librarian, and includes the person for the time being in charge of any part or section of the library;

+library means The State Library of Western Australia and includes any rooms, offices, passages, staircases, entrances, exits and gardens whatsoever forming part thereof and adjacent thereto.

 [Regulation 2 amended in Gazette 6 Dec 2013 p.
 5737.]

 [3.
 Deleted in Gazette 6 Dec 2013 p.
 5737.]